 This styptic powder for pets contains a pharmaceutical quality Ferric Subsulfate, a hemostatic agent which stops bleeding fast by contracting blood vessels.
 The addition of Benzocaine eases pain and itching in minor wounds and allows for healing with minimal discomfort.

-If you don’t have access to a commercial coagulant product, you can improvise with a simple product from your own kitchen.
+f you don’t have access to a commercial coagulant product, you can improvise with a simple product from your kitchen.
 Try sprinkling a generous portion of flour or cornstarch over the affected nail.
 The powdery nature of these products helps encourage the blood to clot and stops the bleeding.

 You can also put a small mound of flour or corn starch on a paper towel or cloth and then use it to apply manual pressure to the nail.
-Although this method can be messy, it is easy and inexpensive and is often effective at stopping a dog’s nail from bleeding.
+Sometimes mixing the powder with a little water to make a thick paste that you can apply to the nail can be easier.
+Although this method can be messy, it is inexpensive and is often effective at stopping a dog’s nail from bleeding.

 Unless your dog has a clotting disorder or other serious underlying medical condition, it’s unlikely they will experience significant blood loss from a cut toenail, so don’t panic.

 Stay calm and apply one of the methods outlined above and the bleeding should stop within five to ten minutes.
 If the bleeding does not stop within 20 minutes, contact your veterinarian for further instructions.